An optimally stable approximation of reactive transport using discrete test and infinite trial spaces: Conclusion

 \section{Conclusion}

 In this contribution we derived an ultraweak, optimally stable formulation for reactive transport.
 In contrast to previous work we did not introduce additional boundary conditions on the test space but instead imposed them weakly by including boundary terms in the adjoint operator.
-We also showed that a standard FE-discretization of the optimal test space is sufficient to solve the normal equations and perform classic functional evaluations of the reconstructed solution without the need to discretize the trial space explicitly.
-Future work will concern the robust solving of the discrete normal equations, as well as using model order reduction techniques to efficiently solve parameter-dependent reactive transport problems.
+We also showed that a standard FE-discretization of the test space is sufficient to solve the normal equations and perform classic functional evaluations of the reconstructed solution without discretizing the trial space explicitly.
+Future work will concern the robust solving of the normal equations, as well as using model order reduction techniques to efficiently solve parameter-dependent reactive transport problems.